-- 2. The USDOJ, Bureau of Justice Assistance (BJA) has identified the City of Salem and Marion County as "disparate" jurisdictions for the JAG Grants and requires a joint application and award for both entities.
-The City has been notified by the County that it will not be participating in the 2019 JAG Grant.
-This should not affect the City's eligibility to receive its portion of the JAG grant award. - 3.
-The City's portion of the JAG Grant award for FY 2019 is expected to be \$87,139. - 4.
+2. The USDOJ, Bureau of Justice Assistance (BJA) has identified the City of Salem and Marion County as "disparate" jurisdictions for the JAG Grants and requires a joint application and award for both entities.
+The City has been notified by the County that it will not be participating in the 2020 JAG Grant.
+This should not affect the City's eligibility to receive its portion of the JAG grant award.

+- 3. The City's portion of the JAG Grant award for FY 2020 is expected to be \$66,389. - 4.
 There is no local match required for this grant. - 5.
 The City's portion of the grant funds will be used to fund the Community Service Officer program. - 6.
 The City must make the grant application available for review by the Council and the public for not fewer than thirty days.
 Any awarded grant funds will be withheld until the thirty-day review period has passed. - 7.
 The City will be required to provide quarterly financial status reports, quarterly progress reports and a final report to the USDOJ. - 8.
 The City will be required to comply with the awarded grant's terms and conditions and other legal requirements, including but not limited to, the Office of Management and Budget (OMB), Department of Justice regulations, and such other federal regulations included in the award.
 These requirements will include complying with applicable federal civil rights laws, OMB circulars, and Federal Funding Accountability and Transparency Act (FFARA) requirements. - 9.
-The City Attorney's Office, after monitoring lawsuits and negotiations with other government entities within Oregon and nationwide, has requested that some specific certifications be removed as a condition of the award.
-This is similar to the actions taken by another Oregon jurisdiction and accepted by the DOJ.
-Accepting the award, with the identified certifications removed will not impede the City's ability to adhere to ORS 181A.820 and Council Policy A-9, concerning use of City fund and activities regarding enforcement of federal immigration law and data collection. - 10.
-The City Manager may execute additional modifications to the grant award documents as necessary for the City to receive its grant award while remaining compliant with applicable laws and policies. - 11.
-Acceptance of the JAG program grant funds will benefit the public and the City of Salem.
+The City Attorney's Office, after monitoring lawsuits and negotiations with other government entities within Oregon and nationwide, is specifically disclaiming acceptance of certain special conditions of the grant.
+This is similar to the actions taken by the City in its acceptance of the FY2017 FY 2019 JAG Grant awards.
+Accepting the FY2020 award, while not accepting the identified special conditions, will not impede the City's ability to adhere to ORS 181A.820 and Council Policy A-9, concerning use of City fund and activities regarding enforcement of federal immigration law and data collection. - 10.
+The City Manager may execute additional modifications to the grant award documents as necessary for the City to receive its grant award while remaining compliant with applicable laws and policies.